Submitted by on

 • Non-Federal organizations may not have the necessary organizational structure or resources to satisfy every controlled unclassified information security requirement and may implement alternative, but equally effective security measures to compensate for the inability to satisfy a particular requirement.

-NIST SP 800-171 also has specific directives related to the handling of controlled unclassified information between amongst contractors and subcontractors.
+NIST SP 800-171 also has specific directives related to the handling of controlled unclassified information amongst contractors and subcontractors.

 One of the main activities is the processing, storage, and transmission of sensitive federal information to deliver products and services to federal agencies.
 Among the activities where federal contractors or subcontractors work with controlled unclassified information are: